Nobuhiko Obayashi

-Nobuhiko Obayashi (大林 宣彦, Ōbayashi Nobuhiko) was a Japanese director, screenwriter and editor of films and television advertisements.
+Nobuhiko Obayashi (大林 宣彦, Ōbayashi Nobuhiko) was a Japanese director, screenwriter, and editor of films and television advertisements.
 He began his filmmaking career as a pioneer of Japanese experimental films before transitioning to directing more mainstream media, and his resulting filmography as a director spanned almost 60 years.
-He is best known as the director of the 1977 horror film House, which has garnered a cult following.
+He is best known as the director of the 1977 comedy horror film House, which has garnered a cult following.
 He was notable for his distinct surreal filmmaking style, as well as the anti-war themes commonly embedded in his films.